 (2) A Parent with Disabled Child Doesn’t Want to Disinherit Their Child, But Doesn’t Want to Jeopardize The Child’s Medicaid Benefits Either

 The parent’s elder law attorney would suggest the creation of a third-party special needs trust for the benefit of their disabled child.
 This would be a trust created out of the parent’s Will or Revocable Trust.
-Upon the death of the parent, a special needs trust would be created, managed by a trustee who would provide only for items and services not covered by Medicaid.
+Upon the death of the parent, a third party special needs trust would be created, managed by a trustee who would provide only for items and services not covered by Medicaid.
 This is also referred to as a testamentary special needs trust.

 Third-party special needs trusts are discussed in more detail below.